manojgayala/POPL1/Specifications.md

 ```
 ### Object Equivalence

-Unlike primitive datatypes,`==` operator cannot be used to compare two different objects.
+'==' operator can be used to check if two variables refer to same object.
+It works only with objects of same class.
 ```
 			~Classes Node,Node2 are created with same contents.
 $main << void